UseAllFive/marionette.babyBird/README.md

 ## Updating Annotated Source Code
-To update the annotated source code, you must install Pygments on your system as it is a dependency of `groc`.
+To update the annotated source code, you must install Pygments on your system as it is a dependency of [groc](https://github.com/nevir/groc).

 ```
-sudo pip install Pygments
+pip install Pygments
 ```